-The Canon EOS 70D and the Canon PowerShot SX730 HS are two digital cameras that were officially introduced, respectively, in July 2013 and April 2017.
+The Canon EOS 70D and the Canon PowerShot SX730 HS are two digital cameras that were announced, respectively, in July 2013 and April 2017.
 The 70D is a DSLR, while the SX730 is a fixed lens compact.
 The cameras are based on an APS-C (70D) and a 1/2.3-inch (SX730) sensor.
-The 70D has a resolution of 20 megapixel, whereas the SX730 provides 20.2 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The 70D has a resolution of 20 megapixels, whereas the SX730 provides 20.2 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

-The side-by-side display below illustrates the physical size and weight of the Canon 70D and the Canon SX730.
+An illustration of the physical size and weight of the Canon 70D and the Canon SX730 is provided in the side-by-side display below.
+The two cameras are presented according to their relative size.
 Three successive views from the front, the top, and the rear are shown.
 All width, height and depth measures are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the 70D – represents 100 percent across all the size and weight measures).
+You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the 70D – represents the basis for the calculations across all the size and weight measures).